Susan Banks: 2021–present

 Susan returns to Salem in February 2021 to warn Marlena about a premonition she has in which Brady Black is shot.
 She later helps Ben Weston discover that Ciara Brady, his wife, is alive and held captive through her abilities.
 Kristen, who is now in prison, convinces Susan to switch places once more on the promise that it will only be for a month.
 She remained in prison as "Kristen" while, Kristen (as "Susan") keeps an eye on Brady and tries to keep Chloe Lane away from him.
 Kristen also has Vivian Alamain, who is in prison as well, keep an eye on Susan so to keep the secret of Kristen's escape.
 However, Brady visits "Kristen" once more and discovers the truth.
 After Kristen is arrested, Susan is released.
 Susan confronts Kristen in the station alone and is knocked unconscious.
 Kristen takes her clothes and escapes while Susan is attended to by Ava Vitali and Rafe Hernandez.

 She continued to visit Salem from time to time where she was instrumental in helping to realize The Devil had returned to Salem to take Ben and Ciara's baby as its new host.
 In November 2022, she was kidnapped by Xander Cook under Ava Vitali's orders to blackmail EJ for money after he tried blackmail her to leave Salem.
 She was able to reach Xander's conscience and he let her go.
 But when she went to Ava and EJ's meeting site, Ava held her at gunpoint and they drove off with EJ in pursuit.
 Realizing there was no way out, Ava drove the car off the road and it exploded.

+Susan is discovered alive in London chained up in ex-husband Edmund Crumb's flat.
+After she's rescued, Susan helps clear Ava of murder charges.
+It's revealed that unbeknownst to her, Clyde Weston had some men take her from the crash site and sent to Edmund, who was told not to tell anyone of her whereabouts.
+Susan ultimately decides to return to Memphis to see Roger.